xieguigang/sciBASIC/guides/EasyDocument.md

 > ![The fields parsing successful in this library](https://raw.githubusercontent.com/xieguigang/VisualBasic_AppFramework/master/guides/ParserSuccess.png)

 #####Additional
-1. Read and Write text document
+1.Read and Write text document

 **Read/Write** text document in the VisualBasic is so easy!, just one method for write text file and two method for read text file, here is a very simple example: